groundlight/framegrab/README.md

 # FrameGrab by Groundlight
 ## A user-friendly library for grabbing images from cameras or streams

 FrameGrab is an open-source Python library designed to make it easy to grab frames (images) from cameras or streams.
-The library supports generic USB cameras (such as webcams), RTSP streams, Basler USB cameras, Basler GigE cameras, and Intel RealSense depth cameras.
+The library supports generic USB cameras (such as webcams), RTSP streams, Basler USB cameras, Basler GigE cameras, Intel RealSense depth cameras, and video file streams.

 FrameGrab also provides basic motion detection functionality.
 FrameGrab requires Python 3.7 or higher.